Flow state is also known as "being in the zone," which is being able to focus intensly on specific tasks for an extended amount of time.

-In Hours, thought most of the accountability comes through social pressure.
-Simply getting on an Hours session with someone else induces self-accountability to follow through and make the most of the productivity session.
+In Hours, we keep students accountable through social pressure.
+Simply getting on an Hours session with someone else induces self-accountability to follow through and make the most of the study session.

-Having someone there to passively monitor your progress on the tasks you list out is a great way to stay accountable for the tasks you'll complete, in a way that's not distracting at all.
-No need to hop on a video/audio call, but you can if you'd like.
+Having someone there to passively monitor your progress on the tasks you list out is a great way to stay accountable for the tasks you'll complete.
+Hours helps boost productivity exponentially, in a way that's not distracting at all.

 Some good examples of task definitions would be:

-Especially since on Hours, we display all your tasks publicly for all participants for accountability reasons, it's important for others to help keep you accountable for specific tasks, even though they may or may not know exactly what you're working on.
+Since on Hours, we display all your tasks publicly for all participants for accountability reasons, it's important for others to help keep you accountable for specific tasks, instead of generic tasks.